Katiebird Bakes

 • Salt

-Scooped pumpkin cookie dough on a baking sheet | katiebirdbakes
+Scooped vegan pumpkin cookie dough on a baking sheet | katiebirdbakes

-How to make healthy pumpkin oatmeal cookies
+How to make vegan pumpkin oatmeal cookies

 Step 4: Bake for about 15 minutes until the edges are a little brown.
 If desired, make your maple glaze while they’re baking (simply stir together maple syrup and powdered sugar, with a little water to thin if needed).